Trump administration uses taxpayer dollars to blame Democrats for government shutdown

 NPR's Quil Lawrence and Tamara Keith contributed reporting.

 Have information you want to share about the shutdown or other restructuring changes across the federal government?
-Reach out to the authors.
+Reach out to the authors on Signal.
 Shannon Bond is at shannonbond.01, Jenna McLaughlin is at JennaMcLaughlin.54, and Stephen Fowler is at stphnfwlr.25.

 Copyright 2025 NPR